-Meanwhile, Japanese government bond yields moved higher over the 12 months.
-Towards the end of the period the BoJ made the notable move to effectively scrap its yield curve control, having eased the limits over the course of the past 12 months.
+Meanwhile, Japanese government bond yields almost doubled over the 12 months.
+Early in the period the BoJ made the notable move to effectively scrap its yield curve control, having eased the limits over the course of the past 12 months.
 The policy, in place since 2016, had limited the movement of the 10-year bond yield to 0.5%.